How Active and Passive Solar Water Heaters Work

 - Flat-Plate Collectors.
 This type employs a dark colored absorber plate, glazed or non-glazed, which resides under a polymer or glass protective cover.

 - Integral Collector-Storage.
 This type is a collection of either black tubes or tanks sheathed in a glazed, insulated box.
-These may be referred to as batch or ICS systems.
-The function of the integral collector-storage is to preheat unheated water.
+You may hear them called batch or ICS systems.
+The function of the integral collector-storage is to preheat cooler water.

 This flows on to a conventional-type tank heater or to a more efficient natural gas or electric on-demand water heater.

 - Evacuated-Tube Solar Collectors.
 This collector takes advantage of parallel rows of clear glass tubes.
-More commonly encountered in larger commercial systems, they are also used in private residences as well.
+More commonly encountered in larger commercial systems, they are also used in private homes as well.

 On the interior of each glass tube is a metal absorber tube equipped with a fin.